September 29, 2022 6 min read

-It doesn’t offer the wide-open skies and mountains of the west but chasing whitetails in the Midwest has rewards all its own.
+It doesn’t offer the wide-open skies and mountains of the west but chasing whitetails in the Midwest has rewards of its own.

-While it may lack the visual glory of glassing in the mountain west, and you might not be chasing as grand or storied game, whitetail hunters working the corn fields and oak forests of the Midwest encounter plenty of challenges when it comes to choosing the right optics.
+While it may lack the visual glory of glassing in the mountain west, whitetail hunters working the corn fields and oak forests of the Midwest encounter plenty of challenges when it comes to choosing the right optics.
 (Want to go in-depth on the challenges Midwestern hunters face compared to their Western counterparts?
 Checkout this podcast.)
 And, while you might not need as much optical horsepower to take a whitetail worth bragging about, Midwest terrain has demands all its own.

 So, before your season gets rolling, here are a few optics to consider from the Vortex® lineup, along with some reasons why they work so hard for Midwest hunters.
 (If you’d rather listen in, check out this 10-minute talk with our podcast team on choosing the right whitetail optics.)